-QuickBooks Retail edition is affordable for a sole user.
-You get industry-specific bookkeeping software for $549.99 for a single user.
+QuickBooks Retail Edition is affordable for a sole user—you get industry-specific bookkeeping software for $799 a year.
 You can even use the software for the bookkeeping of an unlimited number of companies.
 In contrast, QuickBooks Online Plus, which doesn’t have a retail-specific edition, costs $85 per month.
-You must get a separate QuickBooks Online subscription for each company for which you’re preparing the books.
+You must get a separate QuickBooks Online subscription for each company that you prepare books for.

-The QuickBooks Online Plus subscription includes up to five simultaneous users while the QuickBooks Retail Edition only allows one user unless you purchase additional licenses.
-Read our article on QuickBooks Online vs Desktop for a complete comparison of desktop and online products.
+The QuickBooks Online Plus subscription includes up to five simultaneous users while the QuickBooks Retail Edition only allows one user—unless you purchase additional licenses.
+Read our comparison of QuickBooks Online vs Desktop to learn more.

 QuickBooks Retail Edition Features

-- Set up and track inventory by item: You can set up each of your products as a separate inventory item.
-You can set a standard cost and sales price per item that will populate purchase orders (POs) and invoices automatically, but you can still make changes on those forms if the price varies.
+- Set up inventory by item: You can set up each of your products as a separate inventory item.
+You can indicate a standard cost and sales price per item that will populate purchase orders (POs) and invoices automatically, but you can still make changes on those forms if the price varies.

 - Specify price levels: You can set special price levels for individual inventory items or set a special price level rule that will be applied to all inventory items.
-For instance, you might set a special Friends and Family price level that reduces the sales price of all inventory items by 10%.
+For instance, you might enter a special Family and Friends price level that reduces the sales price of all inventory items by 10%.
 After you create a custom price level, you can choose to apply the standard price or custom price level when creating invoices and sales receipts:

-- Create POs: You can create a PO when ordering inventory.
-The units on POs will show in the inventory item screen so you know there are more units on the way.
+- Create purchase orders when ordering inventory: The units on POs will show in the inventory item screen so you know there are more units on the way.
 To create a PO, go to the Vendors menu and click on Create Purchase Orders.
-Complete the Create Purchase Orders form, and click Save & Close or Save & New:
+Complete the Create Purchase Orders form, and click the Save & Close or Save & New button.

-- Adjust inventory for shrinkage: Shrinkage is an inevitable part of retail sales.
-You can record shrinkage by entering either the amount of the adjustment―for instance, when you know an item was broken―or by entering the actual units of inventory on hand.
+- Adjust inventory shrinkage: Shrinkage is an inevitable part of retail sales.
+You can record shrinkage by entering either the amount of the adjustment―for instance when you know an item was broken―or actual units of inventory on hand.
 QuickBooks will make an adjustment to record the shrinkage expense based on the average cost per unit.

-- Create sales orders: Creating sales orders will help QuickBooks make sure you have sufficient inventory.
-Inventory needed to fulfill open sales orders is subtracted from units on hand in determining units available.
+- Create sales orders: Creating sales orders will help QuickBooks ensure you have sufficient inventory.
+Inventory needed to fulfill open sales orders is subtracted from units on hand in determining the units available.
 When available units drop below the minimum you specify, QuickBooks will notify you that it’s time to reorder.

 In addition to all the usual accounting reports and financial statements like the balance sheet and statement of profit and loss (P&L), retailers will find these QuickBooks Retail reports useful:

-- Gross Margin by Inventory Item: This report breaks down the sales of inventory by inventory item and reports the quantity sold, average sales price, COGS, gross margin (or profit), and gross profit percentage.
-This is very helpful in determining which of your products are the most profitable and deserving of prime floor space (or website placement for online stores):
+- Gross Margin by Inventory Item: This breaks down the sales of inventory by inventory item and reports the quantity sold, average sales price, COGS, gross margin (or profit), and gross profit percentage.
+It’s very helpful in determining which of your products are the most profitable and deserving of prime floor space (or website placement for online stores):